 Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
 This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, Executive Assessment, IELTS or TOEFL, or any other relevant information.

-For tips on handling the third (optional) NYU MBA essay, review this blog from Personal MBA Coach.
+For tips on handling the third (optional) NYU Stern essay, review this blog from Personal MBA Coach.

 About Personal MBA Coach:

 Founded by a Wharton MBA and MIT Sloan graduate who sits on the Association of International Graduate Admissions Consultants Board of Directors, Personal MBA Coach has been guiding clients for 14 years and is consistently ranked #1 or #2 by leading sources including Poets&Quants.

 We help clients with all aspects of the MBA application process including early planning, GMAT/GRE/EA tutoring, application strategy, school selection, essay editing and mock interviews.
 Our team includes former M7 admissions directors and former M7 admissions interviewers.

 Last year, our clients earned more than $6.5M in scholarships!